ppatierno/proposals/122-dynamic-controller-quorum.md

 In such a case the reconciliation proceed as usual:

 * builds the broker and controller configuration by setting the `controller.quorum.voters` field.
-* doesn't build the `initial.controllers` field within the node ConfigMap.
+* doesn't build the `initialControllers` field within the node ConfigMap.

 It means that there is no automatic migration from static to dynamic quorum.
 The Strimzi Cluster Operator will be able to detect which type of quourm (static vs dynamic) an existing cluster is using without modifying it but just going through the proper reconciliation process.

 ### Adding a new controller (scale up)

+Scaling up multiple controllers at the same time should be avoided to prevent disjoint majority issues (more details [here](https://developers.redhat.com/articles/2024/11/27/dynamic-kafka-controller-quorum)).
+Controllers must be added one at a time, in sequence.
+When performing multi-controller scaling, each addition should be completed before starting the next.
+A newly added controller is initially created as an observer and once it is fully synchronized with the existing controllers, it can then be promoted to join the quorum.

 When the node pool hosting the controllers is scaled up, in order to add a controller, the Strimzi Cluster Operator: